 Customers increasingly expect brands to communicate with them in the moment if they have a query or a problem.
-With the continued increase in the growth of social messaging apps many brands are starting to understand there is value in using them as part of their social customer care strategy.
+With the continued increase in the growth of social messaging apps many brands are starting to understand there is value in using them as part of their social customer service.

 According to the Facebook Messaging Survey 53% of consumers say they are more likely to shop with a business they can message with, and 63% say they message brands more today than they did two years ago.
 And it’s not just Millenials and Gen Xers.
 Whereas 65% of millennials and 65% of Gen Xers favour messaging, 63% of Baby Boomers would also choose to do the same.